-The skull of the animal has a somewhat elongated formation.
+The skull is somewhat elongated.
 The ears are small.
-The eyes of the animals are mostly almost black and the look of the Kerry Blue Terrier expresses alertness.
-The nose of the dogs is very broad and the holes of the nose are quite large.
-These animals have a medium length tail.
-The coat of the Kerry Blue is very delicate and seems to be wavy.
+The eyes are usually almost black and the Kerry Blue Terrier's gaze expresses alertness.
+The nose is very broad and the nostrils are quite large.
+The tail is of medium length.
+The Kerry Blue's coat is very soft and has a wavy appearance.

 The right food